menglongguo/website/_projects/BlueRobot.md

 <!-- find and make stl -->

-In hopes of growing the field of research in robotic grippers,we open-sourced the designs [here](https://berkeleyopengrippers.github.io/).
+In hopes of growing the field of research in robotic grippers, we open-sourced the designs [here](https://berkeleyopengrippers.github.io/).
-The research work was published in IEEE's Conference on Automation Science and Engineering and a copy is shown below:
+The research work was published in the 2019 IEEE's Conference on Automation Science and Engineering and a copy is shown below:
 <iframe src="https://drive.google.com/file/d/1LC0DirgkaY__70R6G0JBzAUYHXj9ZpEU/preview"></iframe>

 Footage of durability testing of the robot shown below: